In this guide

 Major coworking spaces include WeWork (multiple locations), B. Amsterdam in Westpoort, and Spaces (several sites).
 Day passes typically run €25–€40; monthly memberships €250–€400 depending on access level.

 For salary benchmarking, use the Salary Checker before negotiating your contract.
+Use the 30% Ruling Calculator to see how much tax you could save.
+If you have a foreign degree, check recognition requirements with the Diploma Evaluator.
 See also the Working in the Netherlands guide.

 Getting Registered